Navigating a Successful Shift to Value-Based Care

 Exchange of member information between payers

-The CMS Advancing Interoperability and Improving Prior Authorization Processes proposed rule aims to ease care coordination for members with multiple coverages and enable the maintenance of a single longitudinal health record for each member when they transfer insurance carriers.
+The CMS Advancing Interoperability and Improving Prior Authorization Processes rule aims to ease care coordination for members with multiple coverages and enable the maintenance of a single longitudinal health record for each member when they transfer insurance carriers.

-In addition to the requirement for payer-to-payer data exchange, introduced by CMS in the 2020 Interoperability and Patient Access rule, this proposed rule adds the exchange of prior authorization requests and decisions to the requirements.
+In addition to the requirement for payer-to-payer data exchange, introduced by CMS in the 2020 Interoperability and Patient Access rule, this final rule adds the exchange of prior authorization requests and decisions to the requirements.

-Per the proposed rule, payers should be able to exchange data via API at the member’s request.
+Per the final rule, payers should be able to exchange data via API at the member’s request.
 If a member has concurrent coverage, impacted payers should ensure relevant data is made available at least quarterly to the concurrent payer(s).

 Expansion of the 2020 Patient Access API

-As part of the 2020 CMS Interoperability and Patient Access Final Rule, which built on the 21st Century Cures Act Final Rule, payers are required to provide a standard base API to allow patients to access their health information through third-party applications.
+The final rule expands the Patient Access API to include prior authorization information.
+As part of the 2020 CMS Interoperability and Patient Access final rule, which built on the 21st Century Cures Act Final Rule, payers are required to provide a standard base API to allow patients to access their health information through third-party applications.

 While the previous version of this rule focused on making claims, encounters, and specific clinical information to improve patient decision-making and care available to patients, the updated rule requires payers and providers to ensure that authorization information is available via API as well.